AlstonCroning/Front-End-Login-Validation/README.md

-#Frontend Login Authentication system

-About:
+# About
-A Frontend Login Authentication system coded using JavaScript
+A Frontend Login validation system coded using JavaScript

-Features:
+# Features
 Form validation
-Password varification
+Password verification